AI in banking

 Theoretically, yes.

-Most banks would choose one primary platform vendor and integrate with existing core banking rather than adopting multiple pre-launch and established vendors simultaneously.
+Most banks choose one primary operating system and connect it to existing core banking rather than combining vendors at different maturity stages.

 The bottom line